3. Stop delivering typical sports cliches and trite sayings that mean nothing to a kid like:

 Obviously they don’t have a clue how to be inspired or instructed by phrases like these.
 Do you even know yourself?

 This non-advice just creates confusion, uncertainty, and lost confidence.
 This will ultimately disappoint the adults giving them the advice – not to mention the kids playing the game!

 So, instead of the kid just playing in the present moment with their body – something they do naturally and don’t have to be told HOW to.
 We naively try motivating them with these meaningless sports cliches which get into their heads and provoke negative and damaging fear-based thoughts.

 Also…you might think that telling them to “Just go out there and have fun!” is good advice.
 It CAN be but it is a risky move and can backfire.

 The whole culture of youth sports is organized around winning and how well the kids perform.
 There is no doubt about that.
 Coaches, parents in the stands cheering good play and being disappointed in poor play like I already mentioned and other messages constantly coming at them like:

 How did you do?

 How many points? etc.

-And then you go and tell them to “Just go out there and have fun.”
+They you tell them: “Just go out there and have fun.”
 They hear that and at best, they forget it after 2 minutes and slip back into the whole performance-centered mentality they’ve been overwhelmed with.
-And at worst, subconsciously destroy their confidence in advice from you because of the mixed messages.
+And at worst subconsciously destroy their confidence in advice from you because of the conflicting messages.